 Create a project on infura.io and give it a name.
 In the settings page, you will be given a project ID.
 See below

-Copy this project ID string, and paste it into your Beam wallet, settings page in the Ethereum connectivity box, see below…
+Copy this project ID string, and paste it into your Beam wallet, settings page in the Ethereum connectivity box, see similar structure below…

 Now select ‘Generate new seed phrase’ to obtain the seed phrase which you will import into your Metamask Ethereum wallet.